simsoba-research/simsoba-research.github.io/_pages/about.md

 \left[\log\!\big(\cosh(y_i - \hat{y}_i)\big)\right]^p,
 $$

-where $p>0$ is a tunable Minkowski exponent controlling the trade-off between **robustness to outliers** and **error sensitivity**.
+with $p>0$ controlling the trade-off between **robustness to outliers** and **error sensitivity**.

-From a theoretical perspective, I derived key properties of this loss, including strict convexity for $p>1$, bounded gradients for large residuals when $p<2$, and a smooth interpolation between MAE-like and MSE-like behavior.
-These properties explain why the loss remains stable during optimization while reducing the influence of extreme errors.
+To understand its behavior, I performed a **gradient and Hessian analysis**, showing that:
+- for $p<2$, gradients saturate for large residuals, reducing the influence of outliers;
+- for $p>1$, the loss is strictly convex, ensuring stable optimization;
+- the curvature interpolates smoothly between MAE-like and MSE-like regimes.

-Empirically, when applied to **11 years of real malaria surveillance data**, this formulation improved forecasting accuracy under both clean and outlier-contaminated conditions, reducing mean absolute percentage error from **20.96% to 18.23%** on clean data and substantially lowering median absolute error under synthetic anomalies, while maintaining $\mathcal{O}(N)$ computational complexity and faster convergence compared to standard losses.
+Empirical evaluation on **11 years of malaria surveillance data** confirmed these theoretical insights, yielding improved accuracy and faster convergence under both clean and outlier-contaminated conditions.

 ---